 Corporate structure refers to the organization of different departments or business units within a company.
 Depending on a company’s goals and the industry in which it operates, corporate structure can differ significantly between companies.
 Each of the departments usually performs a specialized function while constantly collaborating with each other to achieve corporate goals and values.

-Departments in a company include Human Resource, IT, Accounting and Finance, Marketing, Research and Development (R&D), and Production.
+Departments in a company include Human Resources, IT, Accounting and Finance, Marketing, Research and Development (R&D), and Production.
 Some product-based or project-based companies may divide up business units by addressing a single product or project as a department.

 Types of Organizational Structure